Mark Tullo

 Mark Tullo (born 9 February 1978) is a Chilean professional golfer.

+Early life and amateur career

 Tullo was born in Santiago.
-He attended North Carolina State University in the United States on a golf scholarship, graduating with a degree in Business Management, and turned professional in 2003.
+He attended North Carolina State University in the United States on a golf scholarship, graduating with a degree in Business Management.

+Professional career

+In 2003, Tullo turned professional.
 He has entered the European Tour's qualifying school five times, only making it through to the final stage once, in 2009.
 He has competed on the second tier Challenge Tour since 2007, and won for the first time in August 2010 at the Rolex Trophy, where he edged out Matteo Manassero by a single stroke.
 He ended the 2010 season inside the top ten on the final Challenge Tour Rankings to graduate to the elite European Tour for 2011.

 Tullo has also won many tournaments in Chile, including the Chile Open on two occasions, and topped the order of merit three times, in 2005, 2006 and 2007.